We host a variety of school and college visits at St Catherine’s College throughout the academic year. A typical visit usually involves the following:

 If you are unable to attend the University of Oxford Open Days then you can visit the college any day of the year.
 Please report to the Porters’ Lodge on arrival where you can collect a prospectus for the college and a map.
 You will not be able to access any of the buildings but you may do a self-guided tour.
 If you are unable to visit Oxford you can also look at our social media pages, website, videos and interactive map.

 In June 2015, Catz ran its first annual Summer School for Northern Irish students in collaboration with New College.
-The Summer School takes place in 10th Week of Trinity Term and is designed to run up to the Open Days, allowing Northern Irish students to make the most from a single visit.
+The Summer School takes place at the end of the summer term and is designed to run up to the Open Days, allowing Northern Irish students to make the most from a single visit.
 The students are given the opportunity to experience life as an Oxford student, staying in College accommodation, eating meals in the College dining hall and attending tutorials.
 There is also a programme of events for teachers, including a Q&A session with tutors.

 If you are thinking of applying to the University of Oxford then we would encourage you to find out more about St Catherine’s College by attending one of our Open Days.
 The College will be open for the next main University Open Days, which are scheduled for Wednesday 3 July 2019, Thursday 4 July 2019, and Friday 20 September 2019.